Kurt Weill: Influence

 Weill's music continues to be performed both in popular and classical contexts.
 In Weill's lifetime, his work was most associated with the voice of his wife, Lotte Lenya, but shortly after his death "Mack the Knife" was established by Louis Armstrong and Bobby Darin as a jazz standard.
-His music has since been recorded by many performers, ranging from Nina Simone, Judy Garland, Frank Sinatra, The Doors, Ella Fitzgerald, David Bowie, Robbie Williams, Judy Collins, John Zorn, Dagmar Krause, Steeleye Span, The Young Gods, and PJ Harvey to New York's Metropolitan Opera and the Vienna Radio Symphony Orchestra.
-Singers as varied as Teresa Stratas, Ute Lemper, Gisela May, Anne Sofie von Otter, Max Raabe, Heinz Karl Gruber, Dee Dee Bridgewater and Marianne Faithfull have recorded entire albums of his music.
+His music has since been recorded by many performers, ranging from Nina Simone, Judy Garland, Frank Sinatra, The Doors, Milva, Willie Nelson, Ella Fitzgerald, David Bowie, Robbie Williams, Judy Collins, John Zorn, Dagmar Krause, Steeleye Span, The Young Gods, and PJ Harvey to New York's Metropolitan Opera and the Vienna Radio Symphony Orchestra.
+Singers as varied as Teresa Stratas, Ute Lemper, Gisela May, Anne Sofie von Otter, Max Raabe, Heinz Karl Gruber, Dee Dee Bridgewater, Rufus Wainwright and Marianne Faithfull have recorded entire albums of his music.

 In 1985, Hal Willner produced Lost in the Stars: The Music of Kurt Weill, a tribute album in which Weill's songs were interpreted by a variety of artists, including Todd Rundgren, Tom Waits, Lou Reed, Charlie Haden and Sting.

 Amanda Palmer, singer-pianist of the Brechtian Punk Cabaret duo The Dresden Dolls, has Kurt Weill's name on the front of her keyboard (a pun on the name of the instrument maker Kurzweil) as a tribute to the composer.
 In 1991, the seminal Swiss industrial band The Young Gods released an album of Kurt Weill songs, The Young Gods Play Kurt Weill.
 Weill has also been often cited as an influence on Goldfrapp's Felt Mountain.
 In 2008, Weill's songs were performed by Canadian musicians (including Sarah Slean and Mary Margaret O'Hara) in a tribute concert as part of the first annual Canwest Cabaret Festival in Toronto.
 In 2009 Duke Special released an EP, Huckleberry Finn, of five songs from an unfinished musical by Kurt Weill based on the novel by Mark Twain.

 Kurt Weill is a member of the American Theater Hall of Fame.

+There is a statue of Kurt Weill and Bertolt Brecht in Dessau at the intersection of Kurt-Weill-Straße and Karlstraße.

 Kurt Weill Centre

-The Kurt Weill Centre (German:Kurt-Weill-Zentrum) in Dessau was founded in 1993.
+The Kurt Weill Centre (German: Kurt-Weill-Zentrum) in Dessau was founded in 1993.
 It provides a museum, library, archive and media centre and organises an annual festival celebrating the composer's work.
 It is housed in the Feininger house, a house designed by the architect Walter Gropius which was originally lived in by the artist Lyonel Feininger.
 The property is part of the World Heritage site the Bauhaus and its Sites in Weimar, Dessau and Bernau.
 The centre, with its collection of material on Weill, is listed as a cultural memorial of national importance.
 The centre is one of the "Beacons of light" of the Konferenz Nationaler Kultureinrichtungen (Conference of National Cultural Institutions), a union of cultural institutions in the new states of Germany i.e. area that was formerly East Germany.